archanabura/archanabura.github.io/_pages/about.md

 <!-- archana: To add front page content, add here -->
 <p style="font-size:100%;">
 Hello, I am a post doctoral scholar specializing in algorithms and theory of reinforcement learning with application to NextG Wireless networks and beyond.
-I work at University of California San Diego, in the Wireless Communications, Sensing and Networking group, hosted by Prof. Dinesh Bharadia.
+I work at University of California San Diego, in the Wireless Communications, Sensing and Networking group, hosted by <a href="https://dineshb-ucsd.github.io">Prof. Dinesh Bharadia</a>.
 </p>

 <hr>

 <p style="font-size:90%;">
 I have a doctorate from Computer Engineering and Systems Group in Electrical and Computer Engineering Department at Texas A&M University, College Station.
-I was jointly advised by Prof. Srinivas Shakkottai, Dr. Dileep Kalathil and Prof. J-F-Chamberland.
-During my PhD, I worked as a Mobile Networking Research Co-Op at Nokia Bell Labs in Fall 2022.
+I was jointly advised by  <a href="https://cesg.tamu.edu/faculty/srinivas-shakkottai">Prof. Srinivas Shakkottai</a>, <a href="http://people.tamu.edu/~dileep.kalathil">Prof. Dileep Kalathil</a> and <a href="https://people.engr.tamu.edu/chmbrlnd/index.htmlProf">Prof. J-F-Chamberland</a>.
+During my PhD, I worked as a Mobile Networking Research Co-Op at <a href="https://www.bell-labs.com">Nokia Bell Labs</a> in Fall 2022.
 </p>

 <p style="font-size:90%;">
- I obtained Masters in Engineering degree from Electrical and Computer Engineering Department at Indian Institute of Science, Bengaluru.
-Prior to joining the PhD program, I worked as a Research Assistant at ECE Department, Indian Institute of science, with Prof. Parimal Parag.
+ I obtained Masters in Engineering degree from Electrical and Computer Engineering Department at Indian Institute of Science, Bengaluru, under the supervision of <a href="https://scholar.google.com/citations?user=VGSU3YUAAAAJ&hl=en">Prof. Vinod Sharma</a>.
+Prior to joining the PhD program, I worked as a Research Assistant at ECE Department, Indian Institute of science, with <a href="https://ece.iisc.ac.in/~parimal/">Prof. Parimal Parag</a>.
 Prior to that, I also worked for Samsung R&D Institute, Bengaluru.
 </p>

 <h2>News</h2>